Gavin Sheets Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.05 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.04 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender 123 total home runs at a clip of 1.5 per game (most in baseball).
+- Athletics pitchers combine to allow 124 total home runs at a rate of 1.5 per game (most in the league).

+- Blackburn makes the start for the Athletics, his seventh of the season.
+He is 1-0 with a 3.77 ERA and 35 strikeouts in 31 2/3 innings pitched.

+- In his most recent appearance on Wednesday, the right-hander tossed 5 1/3 innings against the New York Yankees, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.